xpack/xmake-js/doc/files/xmake.json.md

 Target names are predefined strings.

-TODO: define where target names come from.
+TODO: explain where target names come from.

 ## Profiles